 Accepting students?
 Email Dr. Clark if you are interested in pursuing graduate studies in his lab.

-Lethbridge, and a PhD in Psychological and Brain Sciences from Dartmouth College.
-Dr. Clark maintains an active laboratory at the University of New Mexico including several undergraduate research assistants and graduate students.
-Much of the research in Dr. Clark’s laboratory is aimed at better understanding the neurobiological mechanisms underlying our internal sense of spatial orientation, with particular emphasis on a class of limbic system and hippocampal neurons that behave much like a neural map and compass, called ‘place cells, grid cells, and ‘head direction’ cells.
-A broad aim of this research program is to further understand the structural and functional loss in dementia, Alzheimer’s disease, and after alcohol exposure, all of which are marked by spatial disorientation and memory decline.
-Dr. Clark’s laboratory uses a combination of techniques to map the functional connectivity of neural systems involved in spatial orientation including electrophysiology recordings in behaving rodents, neuroanatomical tracing, and immediate early gene markers of neural activity and plasticity within circuits during behaviorally relevant events.
+Dr. Benjamin Clark is an Assistant Professor in the Department of Psychology at the University of New Mexico.
+Dr. Clark received a BSc in Neuroscience at the University of Lethbridge, and a PhD in Psychological and Brain Sciences from Dartmouth College.
+Dr. Clark maintains an active laboratory including several undergraduate research assistants and graduate students.
+Research in Dr. Clark’s laboratory is aimed at better understanding the neurobiology of spatial behavior, with particular emphasis on a class of limbic system and hippocampal neurons that are active when an animal enters a specific environmental location or in a specific head orientation (i.e., ‘place cells, grid cells, and ‘head direction’ cells).
+A broad aim of this research program is to understand structural and functional loss in neurodevelopment disorders such Fetal Alcohol Spectrum Disorders and in neurodegenerative disorders such as Alzheimer’s disease, both of which are marked by spatial disorientation and memory decline.

 - Psychology 240: Brain and Behavior

 - Psychology 345: Neuroscience of Aging and Dementia

 - Psychology 450: Philosophy of Neuroscience

 - Laura Berkowitz (Graduate Student), Head direction cells and Alzheimer’s disease

 - Tia Donaldson (Graduate Student), Neural basis of path integration in mice